Have you ever wanted to try propagating birch trees from cuttings? The river birch is definitely worth propagating for your garden for many reasons.

 - First I took a 4 node semi-ripe cutting which I cut just below the bottom node.

 - I left one leaf on the cutting and removed all others.

 - I treated the cut end of the cutting with rooting hormone.

 - Next I buried the cutting with two of the nodes in the sand inside of a thoroughly cleaned out yogurt cup.
 Recycled plastic containers are great for plant propagators!

 - Then I waited while the cuttings rooted.
 I kept the rooting mix wet since birch trees like the moisture.

 - I watched for new leaves to form which can be an indicator of good rooting.

-Today I was pretty happy to pot up my new birch tree.
+Today I was pretty happy to pot up my newly propagated birch tree.
 Now I’m curious if hardwood cuttings will work over the winter.
 It’s worth a shot!

 What have you propagated this year that was really interesting?

 You can find more Plant Propagation Information here.